simongarisch/SafeQThreads/README.md

 # safeqthreads

-The motivation behind safeqthreads is to allow Qthreads to finish before the application exits.
+The motivation behind safeqthreads is to allow QThread objects to finish before the application exits.
 If the application exits before a QThread is finished the Python garbage collector will release the QThread and potentially cause Python to crash.

 ## Installation
 safeqthreads is both python 2 and 3 compatible